bishoyAtif/cs-notes/design-patterns.md

 - In other words, we are giving the a class its dependency rather than creating it itself.
 - We can use the database object in the user class constructor to add the create user function using the query function in the database class.
 - For more info, check this [link](bit.ly/di-dpp).

+### Service Locator

+Many developers out there don’t see the difference between the dependency injection and the service locator design patterns.
+Yes, both of them are trying to solve the same problem — increase decoupling.
+We all know what benefits this give us when it comes to scaling, testing or simply reading the code.
+However, how do I know when to use dependency injection and when to use service locator?
+I would say we should use both of them when appropriate.
+If I was asked to choose a single verb that best describes the dependency injection pattern I would choose “to give”.
+If you think about it, that’s exactly what we achieve with dependency injection after all.
+We simply give objects to an object.
+$window = new Window();
+$door = new Door();
+$house = new House($window, $door);
+In this case, we give the window object and the door object to the house object.
+On the other hand, if I was asked to describe the service locator pattern with a single verb I would say “to take”.
+Just think about it.
+That’s what we do when we use a service locator.
+We take objects from an object.
+$house = $serviceLocator->get(House::class);
+As you can see, we take the house object from the service locator.
+In many cases, the dependency injection and the service locator work as a single unit.
+We might not see it when the things are injected automagically but behind the scene the implementations of dependency injection rely on service locators in order to retrieve actual dependencies.
+This is how it might look like somewhere in the code: foreach ($dependencies as $dependency) {
+    $instances[] = $this->container->get($dependency);
+}
+return $this->resolve($class, $instances);
+A service locator is pretty easy to implement.
+All you need is to have ability to get a requested instance by name or id and ability to check whether the requested instance actually exists.
+Worth to note that a service locator is often called a container.
+Both things are the same.
+Both of them are meant to provide instances or services however you prefer to call them.
+Of course, there’s a difference between a service and an instance when speaking about terms and purposes, but from the technical point of view they are all instances of certain classes.
+Here’s a primitive version of a service locator (aka container): class ServiceLocator {

+    private $services = [];

+    public function get(string $id) : ?object {
+        return $this->services[$id] ?? null;
+    }

+    public function has(string $id) : bool {
+        return isset($this->services[$id]);
+    }

+    public function register(string $id, object $service) : void {
+        $this->services[$id] = $service;
+    }
+}
+$serviceLocator = new ServiceLocator();
+$serviceLocator->register('house', new House());
+// somewhere else

+if ($serviceLocator->has('house')){
+    $house = $serviceLocator->get('house');
+}
+Additionally, I have provided the way to register services.
+The implementations of dependency injection usually inject dependencies into objects automatically.
+All you need is to provide a bit of configuration and that’s all.
+That’s pretty convenient in many cases, but there are cases when you have to use service locator to avoid the deadlock.
+This could happen when two instances are depended on each other via constructor.
+Here’s an example: class A {

+    public function __construct(B $b)
+    {
+        //
+    }
+}

+class B {
+    public function __construct(A $a)
+    {
+        //
+    }
+}
+$a = new A(...); // We need B!
+$b = new B(...); // We need A!
+As you can see, we cannot resolve any of the services because they are depended on each other.
+We cannot resolve the service A because it requires the service B, and we cannot resolve the service B because it requires the service A. To solve this, we need to retrieve one of the services in lazy-loading way.
+Meaning that, we should take one of the services from the service locator at the point when the service is actually needed and not in the constructor.
+All in all
+Hope this article cleared some things up for you and you enjoyed reading it.
+If not, then you must be already smartest programer out there ;-)

 ## Database Design Patterns